International Adoption Health Program Resources

 This report provides technical guidance regarding common immunization concerns for healthcare providers who administer vaccines to children, adolescents, and adults.

-The Office of Children’s Issues is actively engages in two issues that cross international borders: intercountry adoption and international parental child abduction.
+The Office of Children’s Issues is actively engaged in two issues that cross international borders: intercountry adoption and international parental child abduction.

 This is a resource website for adoptive, foster and kinship families that brings local resources from across your state into one central accessible place.